 Transition to college is certainly an exciting time filled with change.
 Yet for many individuals transitions can also be a time of great challenge.
-As parents of college-age students with disabilities we have grown accustomed to advocating for our children.
-How do we find the delicate balance which will allow our college-age children to create their own identities, make their own decisions, find their own support networks, self-advocate and learn from their mistakes while keeping lines of communication open?
+Many parents of college-age students with disabilities have grown accustomed to advocating for their children.
+How can parents find the delicate balance which will allow our college-age children to create their own identities, make their own decisions, find their own support networks, self-advocate and learn from their mistakes while keeping lines of communication open?
 College students are at a stage of development where they are negotiating adult relationships with their parents.
-How can we stay involved yet allow our children to develop the independence boundary that is needed?
+How can parents stay involved yet allow their children to develop the independence boundary that is needed?

 - Keep the lines of communication open so that your child knows that you are there.

 - Learn to trust your child to make choices and to learn from their consequences.